LibreRambox/LibreRambox/CONTRIBUTING.md

 ### Common Steps

 1. Once the edits have been committed, you will be prompted to create a pull request on your fork's GitHub Page.
-1. By default, all pull requests should be against the rambox main repo, `master` branch.
+1. By default, all pull requests should be against the LibreRambox main repo, `master` branch.
-    - **Make sure that your Base Fork is set to ramboxapp/community-edition when raising a Pull Request.**
+    - **Make sure that your Base Fork is set to LibreRambox/community-edition when raising a Pull Request.**
 1. Submit a pull request.
 1. The title (also called the subject) of your PR should be descriptive of your changes and succinctly indicates what is being fixed.
     - **Do not add the issue number in the PR title or commit message.**